I use Cloudways web hosting.

 If you have any directories on your old host in addition to Wordpress directories that you want to copy to Cloudways, you can have it do that.
 Just select “Yes” for “Any root directories you want to migrate” and choose the folders to copy over.
 Some people keep images in a folder rather than the Wordpress Media Library, for instance.
 So, you’d want to copy those over, too.

-When you're done, just hit the "Migrate" button.
-Then the wait begins. 🙂
+When you’re done, just hit the “Migrate” button.
+Then the wait begins. 🙂 It simply does the actual Cloudways migration for you.

 It might take a little while to copy everything, depending on how big your site is.